-Champion Community Investments is the business name for the Southern Illinois Coal Belt Champion Community, Inc., an Illinois-registered not-for-profit corporation that is tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-CCI was founded in early 2002 as a partnering organization with the United States Department of Agriculture Rural Development team in the region with the purpose of providing economic and community development support to parts of Perry, Franklin, and Williamson Counties.
+Champion Community Investments is the business name for Southern Illinois Coal Belt Champion Community, Inc., an Illinois-registered not-for-profit corporation under Section 501(c)(3) of the Internal Revenue Code.
+CCI was founded in early 2002 as a partnering organization with the United States Department of Agriculture Rural Development team in the region.
+The mission of CCI was to provide community and economic development support in parts of Perry, Franklin, and Williamson Counties.

-Since its founding, the CCI Board of Directors has met monthly and has had a constructive hand in numerous local projects.
-Those include support and advocacy for countless infrastructure and public safety grant proposals, sponsoring housing and community leadership conferences, and enabling a 2003 three-county assessment of broadband and economic development that would grow to a 20-county endeavor, and helping to finance worthwhile community projects (See the Community Initiatives section of the website for examples).
+Since its founding, the CCI Board of Directors has met monthly, adding constructive support to numerous local projects and initiatives.
+Those include support and advocacy for countless infrastructure and public safety grant proposals, sponsorship of housing and economic development conferences, enabling a three-county assessment of broadband that would grow to a 20-county endeavor, and helping to finance worthwhile community projects (See the Community Initiatives section of the website for examples).

 In 2006, USDA awarded CCI a $94,500 Rural Business Enterprise Grant to fund the establishment of a small local revolving loan fund.
 Concentrating primarily on lending to very small, emerging businesses, the grant fund was quickly deployed and depleted.
 CCI then borrowed an additional $300,000 from USDA’s Intermediary Relending Program, or IRP.
 At this writing (September 2017), CCI has borrowed $3.3 million in IRP funds and hold $200,000 in USDA grant capital.